|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Students may wish to repeat a course in order to earn a higher grade, either to raise their grade point average or to receive a grade required by their major or to meet another requirement, such as achieving the minimum C- required for successful completion of Core Curriculum courses.

-The decision to repeat a course for a higher grade must be made in consultation with an adviser.
+The decision to repeat a course for a higher grade must be made in consultation with an advisor.
 A repeated course must be graded using the same grading system (pass/fail, credit/no credit, or letter grade) as when originally taken.

 Except for courses designed to be taken multiple times, such as independent study, research, or other specified courses, credit for a given course will be granted only once.